ironnewa/Tool-Inventory-Manager/Preliminary-Sketches/README.md

 ## Preliminary designs
- - Simple sketches for brainstorm and concept development
+ - Handwritten sketches for brainstorm and concept development
  - Early design sketchs - these do not represent the final build.
  - Many designs featured here may not be implemented.